 - Place the flour, cocoa, dark brown sugar, salt and cinnamon in the bowl of a food processor.
 Process the dry ingredients for 20 seconds until the dry ingredients are well combined.

-- Add the cubed butter and process the mixture until it’s crumbly and resembles large bread crumbs.
+- Add the cubed butter and pulse the dough 25-30 times until it’s crumbly and resembles large bread crumbs.
 Do not let it form into a ball.
-Beat the eggs in a glass measuring cup and with the food processor running, slowly stream in the beaten egg, just until the dough starts to come together.
+Beat the eggs in a glass measuring cup and with the food processor running, slowly stream in the beaten egg, just until the dough starts to come together and forms a ball of dough.

-- At the this point the dough will be a little sticky.
-Form the dough into balls that weigh 25 grams each.
-You made need to occasionally lightly flour your hands to keep the dough from sticking too much.
+- The dough will be a little sticky.
+Use a kitchen scale to weigh out 25-gram pieces of dough and form the dough into balls.
+You can also use a #50 cookie scoop to measure out the dough.
+You may need to occasionally lightly flour your hands to keep the dough from sticking too much.

 Stand Mixer Method

-- Place the all-purpose flour, the cocoa, sugar, salt and ground cinnamon in the stand mixer bowl.
+- Place the flour, cocoa, sugar, salt, and ground cinnamon in the bowl of the stand mixer.
 With the paddle attachment mix the ingredients on low speed for 30 second until they are well combined.

 - Add the cubed butter to the other ingredients.
 Mix on medium-low speed until the mixture resembles large breadcrumbs and there are no large pieces of butter, about 7 minutes.
 Add both eggs and mix on low speed until the dough pulls away from the sides of the bowl and starts to form a ball.